Want to learn about cumulative flow diagrams and understand how to use them?

 If you see that your work in progress area suddenly flattens out, it’s an immediate sign that your workflow has run into some problems.

 E. Completed items (green area)

-Ideally, your blue curve should steadily increase as your project moves along.
+Ideally, your curve should steadily increase as your project moves along.
 This is a sign that your project is progressing as expected and you’re tackling user stories well.

-If this blue area suddenly flattens out, it’s a sign that there’s a bottleneck interfering with your workflow.
+If this green area suddenly flattens out, it’s a sign that there’s a bottleneck interfering with your workflow.
 This shows you that your exit rate (task completion) is lower than your entry rate (tasks attempted).

 In addition to those five elements of the CFD, there are two more concepts you’ll need to understand:

 Lead time refers to the time it takes a story to progress from unattended to completed.
 You can calculate a story’s lead time by measuring the horizontal distance between the start point of your diagram to when it was finished (when the green curve starts for that story).

 - Cycle time